 For most people, the answer falls within a clear and practical range.

-Typical Wear Time: 3 to 5 Days
+The Standard Wear Time: 3 to 5 Days

 In general, kinesiology tape can be worn safely for three to five days when it is applied correctly and the skin tolerates it well.
 This time frame reflects how long quality tape is designed to maintain both adhesion and elasticity while continuing to provide supportive feedback to the body.